SU-152G: Communications

 The SU-152G was equipped with a 10-RT radio station for communications, while internal communications between the crew was accomplished by the TPU-47-3 intercom.

 Engine and transmission

-A V-105 (V-54-105) V12 4-piston engine was mounted on the SU-152G, capable of outputs of up to 400 horsepower.
+A V-105 (V-54-105) V12 four-stroke diesel engine was mounted on the SU-152G, capable of outputs of up to 400 horsepower.
 It is modified from a V-54 engine while making the following adjustments: